mvhenten/OAuth2-Google-Plus/README.md

     # use $authorization_token
     my $info = OAuth2::Google::Plus::UserInfo->new( access_token => $access_token );

+## INSTALLATION

+This is a Dist::Zilla package. run `dzil install` to install this package.
+Alternatively, install the dependencies and include this in your codebase somewhere

+    $ cpanm Carp::Assert \
+        Data::Dumper \
+        ExtUtils::MakeMaker \
+        JSON \
+        LWP::UserAgent \
+        Moo \
+        MooX::late \
+        URI

+## DEMO

+Run this simple demo to see the thing in action.

+1. Install required cpan modules for plack:

+    $ cpanm Plack::Builder Plack::Request Plack::Response

+2. Run the plack app

+    $ client_id=$CLIENT_ID client_secret=$CLIENT_SECRET plackup bin/demo.pl

+3. Point your browser to http://localhost:5000

 ## TODO

 Currently this module only implements the userinfo endpoint.